michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0111.md

 - adj: extremely conservative
 - n: an extreme conservative; an opponent of progress or liberalism
 ### Family
+- reactionary: reactionaries, reactionarily+
+- overreact: overreacted, overreacting, overreaction, overreacts
+- overreaction: overreactions
-reactionary: reactionaries, reactionarily+;overreact: overreacted, overreacting, overreaction, overreacts;overreaction: overreactions;react: overreact, reactant, reacted, reacting, reaction, reactive, reacts;reaction: reactionary, reactionism, reactions;reactionism: reactionist;reactive: reactively, reactivity, unreactive
+- react: overreact, reactant, reacted, reacting, reaction, reactive, reacts
+- reaction: reactionary, reactionism, reactions
+- reactionism: reactionist
+- reactive: reactively, reactivity, unreactive
 ### Examples
 - It’s unfair and reactionary to question everything about this team.
 - That’s how we win – by reclaiming the notion of a better future from the reactionaries and demagogues.